akitsu-sanae/raytr/README.md

 1. triangle ... rendering a simple triangle by ray tracing
 2. sphere ... rendering a simple sphere by ray tracing
 3. ray-march ... rendering a simple sphere by ray marching
+4. march-shadow ... rendering a simple sphere with shade (Lambert, Phong) by ray marching

 # Copyright